csaez/gitforsoftimage/README.md

 ===============
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-GitForSoftimage adds some version control abilities to Softimage via git, it's designed to work with small and/or personal project.
+GitForSoftimage adds some rudimentary version control abilities to Softimage, it's designed to be used on small or personal projects.

 Dependencies
 ------------